sheny2/Cloud_Detection/README.md

 Since it is cross validation, users could also choose K, the number of folds, and a loss function, which currently only has default as accuracy (1-misclassification error).

 The `CVmaster` function takes the above input and would return the accuracy at each fold as well as an overall CV average accuracy.
+The CV accuracy is thus a useful metric of evaluating the performance of the classification method on the training data.

 ## Usage of `ROC.R`